 NHS E was charged with authorising CCGs, a process that entailed the submission of evidence related to a strong clinical and professional focus, patient and public engagement, good governance arrangements, collaboration and good leadership.
 This process was not a mere formality with only a minority of CCGs being authorised without conditions.
 Following authorisation, NHS E was responsible for overseeing CCGs and assuring their performance.
 CCGs were subject to an annual assessment of their performance on a range of outcomes.
 CCGs were also accountable to NHS E for their financial performance and spending.
 CCGs were required to comply with directions issued by NHS E and take to account of documents issued by NHS E.

 NHS E was given responsibility for commissioning primary care and specialised services at a national level in order to ensure standardized services and reduce variation in provision.
 Additionally, the commissioning of primary care services by NHS E would prevent any potential conflicts of interest for CCG members.
 From 2015, CCGs started to take on responsibility for commissioning primary care services with varying degrees of support from NHS E. Specialised services are those of low volume but high cost, for which risk-sharing requires planning for larger populations.
 NHS E commissions specialist services from ‘tertiary providers’.
-In order to encourage the commissioning of integrated services by CCGs, there has been a move towards ‘collaborative commissioning’ between CCGs and NHS E.
+In order to encourage the commissioning of integrated services (distinct from the new models of care outlined in the Five Year Forward View (see page 28) by CCGs, there has been a move towards ‘collaborative commissioning’ between CCGs and NHS E.

 One of the key arguments made in the White Paper Equity and Excellence (Department of Health, 2010a) and enshrined in the legislation was of the need for greater national consistency.
 NHS E was set up as a single organisation with 27 Local Area Teams (LATs) organised around four ‘regions’.
 All LATs took on direct commissioning responsibilities for GP services, dental services, pharmacy and certain aspects of optical services.
 There were 10 LATs leading on specialised commissioning across England and a small number of LATs carrying out direct commissioning for military and prison health.
 In 2014, the 27 LATs (NHS Commissioning Board, 2012d) were integrated into 12 ‘area teams’ (West and Calkin, 2014), which were further consolidated into the four ‘regional teams’ from April 2015.